-General findings included a lack of integration of safety management system documentation from risk assessment through to fire or explosion principal hazard management plan, principal control plans and other documents.
-In some cases, fire or explosion principal hazard management plans were not underpinned by risk assessment and failed to consider all legislated requirements.
+General findings included a lack of integration of safety management system documentation, from risk assessment through to developing the fire or explosion principal hazard management plan, principal control plans and subordinate documents.
+In some cases, fire or explosion principal hazard management plans were not underpinned by a risk assessment and failed to consider all legislated requirements.

-Several mines are implementing critical control identification and management processes.
-It was identified that mines did not always have a clearly documented plan guiding implementation and integration of critical control concepts into the existing safety management system.
+Several mines were implementing critical control identification and management processes.
+It was identified that those mines did not always have a clearly documented plan guiding the selection, implementation and integration of critical control concepts into the existing safety management system.
 Mines should have clearly documented implementation plans for the introduction of critical controls and ensure the criteria for critical control selection is clearly defined.

-Specific findings included that some mines failed to identify all reasonably foreseeable hazards and risk controls in risks assessments associated with fire or explosion for fixed plant and mobile equipment introduced to site.
-When identifying control measures to manage the risks of fire or explosion at the mine operators must consider the potential sources of ignition; including, fixed and mobile plant, the arrangements for the prevention of fires including the types and location of systems for the early detection and suppression of fires, and the equipment for fighting fire at the mine.
+The TAP revealed that some mines failed to identify all reasonably foreseeable hazards and risk controls for fixed plant and mobile equipment that was introduced to site.
+When identifying control measures to manage the risk of fire or explosion at the mine, operators must consider all potential sources of ignition, the arrangements for the prevention, early detection and suppression of fires and the types of equipment for fighting fires.

-All mines assessed with air compressors located underground failed to identify the hazards associated with compressor failure which my lead to fire and the risk of reticulating contaminated air into refuge chambers from underground fire events elsewhere in the mine.
-The mines were unable to demonstrate consideration of the hierarchy of controls to eliminate this hazard by locating air compressors on the surface.
+Where mines used air compressors underground to supply refuge chambers, only one mine identified the hazard associated with compressor failure during an underground fire event and the risk of reticulating contaminated air into refuge chambers.
+The other mines were unable to demonstrate consideration of the hierarchy of controls to eliminate this hazard, by locating air compressors on the surface.